 - Figure out health issues – It’s minor but I’ve been going to Urgent Care more and more over minor things which signal that my immune system might be catching up with me.
 I hate going to the doctor but I need to do comprehensive lab work to figure out the cause, always nerve-wracking!

-- Exercise More – My husband wants to exercise more and get into shape for 2019.
+- Exercise More – My husband wants to exercise more and get into shape.

 - Improve the Financial Well-being of a Friend or Coworker – This isn’t a personal goal, but I want to make one impact in someone’s money life.